tanguyenvn/blockchain-pos/README.md

 <h2> Introduction </h2>
-This is a tutorial based on the Udemy course "Build your own Proof of Stake Blockchain"
+This is an application of Proof of Stake Blockchain based on the Udemy course

 ```
 - Advantages of Proof of Stake over Proof of Work